tessel/t1-docs/tutorials/cToJS.md

 11. Overwrite the Tessel firmware with the new firmware you just built.
 In the `Release` directory:

 	`tessel update ./tessel-firmware.bin`
 	Don't forget that `./` before tessel-firmware.
 It specifies a local path.
-Otherwise `tessel update` will look for firmware patches on our [build server](builds.tessel.io)
+Otherwise `tessel update` will look for firmware patches on our build server.

 12. Now run the test code you have for this function and it should pass.